-This past year has definitely given social media marketers a lot to set for strategy and budget for 2022.
+This past year has definitely given social media marketers a lot to set for strategy and budget for the upcoming time.

 Snapchat has emerged as a major player in social media marketing, growing 57%, reaching its first billion-dollar quarter, and growing daily active users to over 300 million.